hypo69/hypo/docs/gemini/ru/explainer/src/webdriver/_examples/_example_driver.md

 **Functions:**

 *   `main()`: The entry point of the script.
 It creates instances of `Driver` with different browsers, navigates to a URL, extracts the domain, scrolls the page, and saves cookies.
-It demonstrates the usage and interaction flow.
+It demonStartes the usage and interaction flow.

 **Variables:**